PARAPLEGIA / QUADRIPLEGIA CLAIMS IN TAMPA

 - Incomplete Paralysis: You have retained some level of motor and sensory function below the site of your injury.

 Whether your paralysis is considered incomplete or complete, the location of the injury can determine what type of paralysis you have:

 - Quadriplegia: This type of paralysis affects your entire body from the neck down, and may be referred to as tetraplegia by your doctor.

 - Paraplegia: This type of paralysis affects your body from your legs up through as high as your lower trunk.

 Everything from the way you live your life, the activities you participate in, and even the way you feed yourself may change depending on how serious your paralysis is.
 However, even the least severe level of paralysis still means that you are suffering from paralysis, one of the most serious and debilitating medical conditions that will result in millions of dollars’ worth of medical bills, treatment, accommodation, transportation, and care.
 If your injury was caused by someone else’s negligence or wrongdoing, you may be able to file a lawsuit in order to secure compensation to cover your bills, as well as any lost wages, pain and suffering, and other damages you may have incurred.

 Don’t Wait To Hire Qualified Legal Representation

-Our Tampa personal injury attorneys at Robert Sparks Attorneys have decades of collective experience, so you can rest assured that you’re in knowledgeable and capable hands when you hire us to represent you.
+Our paralysis lawyers in Tampa at Robert Sparks Attorneys have decades of collective experience, so you can rest assured that you’re in knowledgeable and capable hands when you hire us to represent you.
 We have successfully recovered millions of dollars in verdicts and settlements for our clients, and are ready to fight to secure you the compensation you deserve.
 Give us a call at (813) 336-3348 to speak with one of our personal injury attorneys today, or fill out our online form to get started with a free case evaluation.